 Teachers—if you would like to be on our mailing list, or if you have questions, please e-mail us at firstname.lastname@example.org and include your name and school mailing address and phone number.

 Schools & Teachers Submitting Entries:

-All Kids Philosophy Slam entries must be clearly labeled with student name, age, grade, teacher, school, school address, school phone number and teacher e-mail address.
+All Kids Philosophy Slam entries MUST be clearly labeled with student name, age, grade, teacher, school, school address, school phone number and teacher e-mail address.
 For essays, put this information on the TOP FRONT of your essay.
 For artwork, please securely label this information on the TOP BACK of the artwork only.
 Mail submissions along with registration info to: Kids Philosophy Slam P.O.
 Box 406, Lanesboro, MN 55949.
-On a separate sheet of paper, please include school contact information, the total number of entries submitted from your school and the total number of entries from each grade level. **Please enclose a self-addressed stamped envelope to acknowledge receipt of your entries by the Kids Philosophy Slam.
+On a separate sheet of paper, please include school contact information, the total number of entries submitted from your school and the total number of entries from each grade level. **Please enclose a self-addressed stamped envelope or post card to acknowledge receipt of your entries by the Kids Philosophy Slam.

 Most Philosophical School in America!